jamesfiltness/universal-react-router-4-redux-boilerplate-with-code-splitting/README.md

 This boilerplate demonstrates a minimal universal React/Redux/React Router 4 SPA with code splitting and async data-fetching.

-I'll flesh this out with other features to make the a more complete boilerplate shortly.
+I'll flesh this out (and tidy up) with other features to make the a more complete boilerplate shortly.